 How do we decide whether an emotion is appropriate?
 Nussbuam says that it is a part of growing up and deciding how we should live.
 How do we decide what to care about?
 Should intuitions serve as our primary guide in decision making about right and wrong?
 Are emotions rooted in the older part of the human brain?
 Nussbaum thinks that certain emotions, such as compassion, requires higher brain functions.

-- Amy Standen the Roving Philosophical Reporter (Seek to 04:27): Amy Standen interviews Linda Wetzel, professor at Georgetown University, about emotions and the android Data from Star Trek: The Next Generation.
+- Roving Philosophical Report (Seek to 04:27): Amy Standen interviews Linda Wetzel, professor at Georgetown University, about emotions and the android Data from Star Trek: The Next Generation.

-- Ian Shoales the Sixty Second Philosopher (Seek to 49:54): Ian Shoales quickly discusses Baruch Spinoza's views, from emotions and ethics to ideas about God.
+- Sixty Second Philosopher (Seek to 49:54): Ian Shoales quickly discusses Baruch Spinoza's views, from emotions and ethics to ideas about God.